 These medicines help regulate weight either by altering appetite, increasing the rate of metabolism or inhibiting absorption from the digestive tract.

-use of most diet pills in combination with each other has not been well
+Common side-effects include high blood pressure, palpitations, restlessness and insomnia.
+Long-term use of weight loss drugs can cause addiction and tolerance.
+Also, the use of most diet pills in combination with each other has not been well studied.

 Weight loss drugs are not a cure-all for obesity.
 Their use should be combined with exercise and improved diet to lose and maintain weight successfully over long term.